 - Patients are misdiagnosed

-Physicians and researchers have focused on the impact of alcohol on pancreatitis patients for far too long.
-This has led to poor outcomes for patients.
-It must change.
+Healthcare providers and researchers have focused on the role of alcohol on pancreatitis patients for far too long.
+This has led to poor outcomes and it must change.

 Listen to Rashaunda as she shares her experience of her mother being repeatedly asked, “Are you a drinker?”

 - Alcohol abuse can increase the risk of chronic pancreatitis, but it does not directly cause the disease